s-expressions/twinjo/spec/Twinjo.md

 Should bytevectors in Twinjo Text use hexdigits (easier to comprehend), base64 (shorter), or either format at the writer's discretion (marked how?).

+## Basic Semantics

+The semantic model of Twinjo has the following 8 basic types:
+Null, Boolean, Integer, Float, Symbol, String, Bytevector, and List (sequence of any of these types).
+The basic types have predefined semantics, and each combination of a basic type with a tag drawn from an unbounded universe of Tags has either globally defined semantics, privately defined semantics, or is a semantic error.

+A description of the semantics of both the basic types and certain combinations of basic types and tags is available elsewhere (not yet written down).

 ## Basic Text syntax